 Lamm was elected as Governor of Colorado in 1974.
 When he left office in 1987, he was the longest serving governor of the state.
 In 1984, his outspoken statements in support of physician-assisted suicide generated some controversy, specifically over his use of the phrase “we have a duty to die.”
 One of his acts as governor was designating folk music poet John Denver as the Poet Laureate of Colorado.

 In 1985, while still in the governor’s office, he tried his hand at published fiction as a novelist.
 The resulting novel, 1988, was a story about a former Democratic governor of Texas running for U.S. President on a populist, third-party ticket, declaring himself a “progressive conservative.”
 The main character bore a number of similarities to Lamm himself, in his stated political positions, his background as a Democratic governor, as well as presaging Lamm’s own unsuccessful run for the Reform Party nomination in 1996.
 Interestingly, though, the main character in 1988 was also portrayed as a pawn of an international conspiracy to capture the White House.

-He serves as the Chairman of the Advisory Board of the Federation for American Immigration Reform (FAIR), and on the Board of Directors of the Diversity Alliance for a Sustainable America (DASA).
-He is currently the Co-Director of the Institute for Public Policy Studies at the University of Denver.
-He is also a Certified Public Accountant.
+He served as the Chairman of the Advisory Board of the Federation for American Immigration Reform (FAIR), and on the Board of Directors of the Diversity Alliance for a Sustainable America (DASA).
+He was the Co-Director of the Institute for Public Policy Studies at the University of Denver.
+He was also a Certified Public Accountant.
 He authored a book, The Brave New World of Health Care, a criticism of current United States health care policies and proposals for reforming them.